Direct selling can allow people the freedom to work around their children, says the Direct Selling Association.

 Jill has now given up her part-time job to concentrate on ENJO full time.
 “The support you get is amazing, and this has helped me to build my business, mindful that the customers always come first.
 I have learnt so much since being with ENJO, not only about the product, but about how to have a good business that balances with my lifestyle.”

-For more information on setting up your own direct selling business, see the Direct Selling Association’s website – ww.dsa.org.uk – it has a full list of all members who sign up to the DSA’s code of conduct which ensures they act ethically and fairly to direct sellers and customers.
-Lynda Mills from the DSA will be speaking about direct selling at Workingmums LIVE in London on 27 March.
+For more information on setting up your own direct selling business, see the Direct Selling Association’s website www.dsa.org.uk – it has a full list of all members who sign up to the DSA’s code of conduct which ensures they act ethically and fairly to direct sellers and customers.